Burt Reynolds in Talks to Join Leonardo DiCaprio in Quentin Tarantino's Manson Movie

 Tim Roth, Kurt Russell and Michael Madsen, who all starred in Tarantino's Hateful Eight, are in talks to play smaller or cameo-style roles in the film.

-Reynolds, a Hollywood icon best known for his work on The Longest Yard, Smokey and the Bandit and Boogie Nights, is repped by Abrams Artists, LINK and Fleker Toczek.
+Reynolds, a Hollywood icon best known for his work on The Longest Yard, Smokey and the Bandit and Boogie Nights, is repped by Abrams Artists, LINK and Felker Toczek.